JhonnyJason/implicit-dom-connect-sources/ressources/README.md

 Then it reads through the .coffee files to figure out if the camelCased id is used as a variable somewhere.
 There it remembers the ones which are being used.

 Last it writes to the specified output file.
 Where all the variables are injected into the global Scope on initialize.

+- id is what starts with # and ends with ' ', '(', '.' or '\n'
+- as variable is recognized camalCased id followed by '.'

 # How?